threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

 We now want to tell Apache where to store the Nextcloud data.
 To do this, we will create a file called `nextcloud.conf`.

-* On both the master and worker VMs, write the following:
+* On full VM, write the following:
   *  ```
      sudo nano /etc/apache2/sites-available/nextcloud.conf
      ```